Middlebury School in Greater China

 About Program

-The Middlebury School in China, run in conjunction with CET Academic Programs, offers cultural and linguistic immersion through a rigorous curriculum and adherence to the Middlebury Language Pledge.
+The Middlebury School in Greater China, with sites in Beijing and in Kaohsiung, Taiwan, offers cultural and linguistic immersion through a rigorous curriculum and adherence to the Middlebury Language Pledge.
 By pledging to speak only the target language while abroad, students will have the best chance of acquiring fluency and actively engaging in the local environment.
 Participants take an area studies course, a one-on-one content-based tutorial, and two electives.
-They live with Chinese roommates and may take part in excursions, volunteer work, and campus clubs and activities.
+They live with local roommates and may take part in excursions, volunteer work, and campus clubs and activities.

-Students looking for more advanced language preparation prior to the start of the spring semester or who want to apply their enhanced language skills after the fall semester may be interested in a January term option in Beijing.
+Students looking for more advanced language preparation prior to the start of the spring semester or who want to apply their enhanced language skills after the fall semester may be interested in a January term option in Beijing, operated through our partner, CET Academic Programs.

 Video and Photos